 Male Scientific and Historical Seniors who have taken Greek, and all Female Seniors, three times a week.

 History of German Literature.
-A course of lectures covering more particularly the 18th and 19th centuries, by Professor Bonnotte.
+A course of lectures covering more particularly the eighteenth and nineteenth centuries, by Professor Bonnotte.

 Scientific and Historical Seniors, once a week, third term.

 Department of Mathematics and Astronomy.